anthonyjp/antiTry-HealthNet/README.md

 In the terminal in pycharm (after setting up virtualenv if you opted for that) run,

     npm install -g bower
+    npm install -g coffee-script

-This will install Bower.
+This will install Bower and CoffeeScript.
 Once that is done you can run

     bower install